 The spinal cord contains circuits that control certain reflexive responses, such as the involuntary movement your arm might make if your finger was to touch a flame.

 The circuits within the spine can also generate more complex movements such as walking.
 Even without input from the brain, the spinal nerves can coordinate all of the muscles necessary to walk.
 For instance, if the brain of a cat is separated from its spine so that its brain has no contact with its body, it will start spontaneously walking when placed on a treadmill.
-The brain is only required to stop and start the process, or make changes if, for instance, an object appears in your path.

 The CNS can be roughly divided into white and gray matter.
 As a very general rule, the brain consists of an outer cortex of gray matter and an inner area housing tracts of white matter.